 Another thing you might experience is a slight loosening of your teeth.
 This is expected — it means your braces are doing their job!
 Your braces need to first loosen your teeth slightly so they can move to the desired position.
 Don’t worry — your teeth are strong, and will strengthen quickly once they’re moved to the correct place!

 You may feel a wire or band come unfastened on your braces; this happens from time to time.
-Please call us immediately so we can examine and restore your braces, and be sure to bring any detached pieces to your appointment.
+Please contact us so we can examine and restore your braces, and be sure to bring any detached pieces to your appointment.